ana-albergaria/LAPR3-ISEP/docs/Sprint 4/US402/US402_relatory.md

 **Test 8:** Test to check that the maritime path is null when the ending location is null.

 **Test 9:** Test to check that the land or sea path is null when the ending location is null.

+**Test 10:** Test to check that the land or sea path is null when path type is below 1.

+**Test 11:** Test to check that the land or sea path is null when path type is above 3.